Jose Altuve Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff paces the league.
+- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.43 team ERA ranks second across all league pitching staffs.
+- The Twins have a 3.43 team ERA that ranks second across all MLB pitching staffs.

-- Twins pitchers combine to allow 50 home runs (0.9 per game), the second-fewest in baseball.
+- Twins pitchers combine to allow 51 home runs (0.9 per game), the third-fewest in baseball.

-- The right-hander last appeared on Tuesday against the San Francisco Giants, when he tossed five innings, allowing two earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Wednesday against the San Francisco Giants, when he threw five innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.